 CrossFit is a highly relational model, and the groups quickly become a tightly knit community.
 Businesses of all sorts foster these kinds of human connections, but CrossFit seems to be uniquely powerful.
 BAM Business as Mission CrossFit communities can become beautiful conduits for sharing life, and ultimately Jesus.
 We are seeing the church planted in unreached places through Tabata push-ups and burpee box jumps.
 Through all kinds of marketplace activities, we can both demonstrate and proclaim the Gospel.

-This is BAM business as mission.
 This is B4T business for transformation.

 Coffee Shops

 In a rural part of central Asia, a small American coffee shop has become a beloved staple of the local community.
-The BAM missionaries who started this small business serve specialty coffees, pastries, pizzas, and sandwiches, along with a welcoming place to sit, work, and engage in conversations.
+The B4T missionaries who started this small business serve specialty coffees, pastries, pizzas, and sandwiches, along with a welcoming place to sit, work, and engage in conversations.
 When I visited the shop with a group of friends a few years back, we were the largest group of Americans to ever be in the community at the same time.
 It’s beautiful, remote, and in need of Jesus.

 Not only does a B4T coffee shop and roastery provide employment for multiple locals, but they also source their beans from the nearby mountain region.
 Without a government-approved reason to visit this area, these missionaries would not be allowed in any of these villages or around the indigenous people that live there.
 However, these villages boast thousands of acres of coffee plantations.
 The coffee shop sources all their beans from these coffee farms, making regular trips into the mountains for purchases and fostering real, value-add relationships.
 Through the coffee trade, we are demonstrating and proclaiming Jesus to an unreached population of the globe.

-This is BAM business as missionThis is B4T business for transformation.
+This is B4T business for transformation.

 One Mission, Different Expressions

-As you can see,BAM and B4T can take on many forms, but it is always driven by a singular mission: the demonstration and proclamation of Jesus in and to the world.
+As you can see, B4T can take on many forms, but it is always driven by a singular mission: the demonstration and proclamation of Jesus through the marketplace, among unreached people.

-The Great Commandment and the Great Commission.
+The Great Commandment and the Great Commission merged together in a marketplace context.

 As believers in Jesus, we are called to reorder our lives around Jesus and His Kingdom.
 The Gospel redeems and resurrects all things (Colossians 1:19-20), including the work of our hands.
 No matter what we do for a living, in our own communities, or among the unreached people of the world, we are called to one mission.
 The Gospel is in the transformation business.
 We must be, too.